-This topic describes how to create, search, maintain, and drop a vector index in OceanBase Database.
+This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 Notice